ibdiab/hex-viewer/README.md

 2. Afterward, install `Hex_Viewer.py` from the repository.

-3. For Windows and MAC users, double click the file.
+3. Double click the file.

 4. Enter the file's name.
 If it is not in the same directory, enter the exact path to the file (INCLUDE THE FILE EXTENSION)